 |^^||Chairs remuneration agenda items|

 The board discharges its oversight function both directly and through its three committees.
 The board and its committees are each chaired by independent non-executive directors.
 The composition of the committees conformed to regulatory requirements and King IV for the reporting period.
-Detailed disclosure on the roles, functions and composition of the committees is contained in the corporate governance report.
+Detailed disclosure on the roles, functions and composition of the committees is contained in the corporate governance report available on the website.

 The group subscribes to high ethical standards of business practice.
 A set of values and a behavioural code of conduct require staff to display integrity, mutual respect and openness.
 Members of staff have an obligation to challenge others who are not adhering to these values.
 The social and ethics committee is responsible for monitoring ethical practices.
 The group has various documented policies which require all employees to adhere to ethical business practices in their relationships with one another, suppliers, intermediaries, shareholders and investors.
 These policies also set stringent standards relating to the acceptance of gifts from third parties and declarations of potential conflicts of interests.
 A fraud prevention policy ensures that a firm stance is taken against fraud and the prosecution of offenders.